-What is Motor Impairment?
-It is the final pathway that causes physical disability in a wide range of diseases and health conditions.
+Motor Impairment is the final pathway that causes physical disability in a wide range of diseases and health conditions.
 It is common.
-It can involve weakness, fatigue, impaired sensation, reduced balance, muscle contracture, poor co-ordination… These are features of many health conditions.
+It can involve weakness, fatigue, impaired sensation, reduced balance, muscle contracture, poor co-ordination.
+These are features of many health conditions and ageing.

-Importantly, this is the first international meeting to cover this critical topic.
+We hope that these international meetings will provide a helpful forum to cover this critical area.
 Motor Impairment cuts across many diseases and conditions including stroke, multiple sclerosis, cerebral palsy, spinal injury and healthy ageing.

-The goal is to better understand the pathophysiology of Motor Impairment, to implement interventions, and to drive enhanced clinical practice.
+The goal of these meetings is to better understand the pathophysiology of Motor Impairment, to implement interventions, and to drive enhanced clinical practice.
 Much is still unknown about fundamental mechanisms of Motor Impairment, and about its prevention and treatment.

 Deputy Director, NeuRA